-1. The provisions of this Agreement relating to the Moon shall also apply to other celestial bodies within the solar system, other than the Earth, except insofar as specific legal norms enter into force with respect to any of these celestial bodies.
+1. The provisions of this Agreement relating to the Moon shall also apply to other celestial bodies within the solar system, other than the Earth, except

-2. For the purposes of this Agreement reference to the Moon shall include orbits around or other trajectories to or around it.

-3. This Agreement does not apply to extraterrestrial materials which reach the surface of the Earth by natural means.
+- 2. For the purposes of this Agreement reference to the Moon shall include orbits around or other trajectories to or around it. - 3.
+This Agreement does not apply to extraterrestrial materials which reach the surface of the Earth by natural means.

-All activities on the Moon, including its exploration and use, shall be carried out in accordance with international law, in particular the Charter of the United Nations, and taking into account the Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States in accordance with the Charter of the United Nations,6 adopted by the General Assembly on 24 October
+All activities on the Moon, including its exploration and use, shall be carried out in accordance with international law, in particular the Charter of the United Nations, and taking into account the Declaration on Principles of International Law concerning Friendly Relations and Cooperation among States in accordance with the Charter of the United Nations,6 adopted by the General Assembly on 24 October 1970, in the interest of maintaining international peace and security and promoting international cooperation and mutual understanding, and with due regard to the corresponding interests of all other States Parties.